Sunday, December 07, 2003

 2003 Sacramento CX #8

-What I hoped was just some bruised ribs was a not.
-A friend told me that bruised ribs will get better every day while broken ribs will only get worse for about a week.
+What I hoped was simply some bruised ribs turned out to be much worse.
+A doctor friend told me that bruised ribs will get better every day while broken ribs will only get worse for about a week.
 I experienced the much worse scenario.
 Man, breaking those little bones really hurts.

 After the crash last Saturday I rested for a couple days.
 I thought maybe I could get back out there on Tuesday.
 I attended our normal CX training ride with some of my Rio Strada teammates.
-It was a high-intensity ride that more closely resembled a mountain bike ride on CX bikes—rocks, mud, singletrack, and some tough climbing.
-I hung tough because of my fitness right now, and my fresh legs because of the time off, but the pain was intense.
-Pulling on the bars on steep climbs and running with the bike hurt really bad.
+It was a high-intensity ride that more closely resembled a mountain bike ride on CX bikes—rocks, mud, singletrack, and some steep, technical climbing.
+I hung tough because of my fitness right now, and my fresh legs because of the time off, but the pain was very intense.
+Pulling on the bars on steep climbs and running with the bike hurt like hell.

 So I have these broken ribs.
 I tried to come back but could not.
 The last race was today and I was not there.